aws/aws-cdk-go/awscdk/awssns/README.md

 	ContentBasedDeduplication: jsii.Boolean(true),
 	DisplayName: jsii.String("Customer subscription topic"),
 	Fifo: jsii.Boolean(true),
-	TopicName: jsii.String("customerTopic"),
 })
 ```

 Note that FIFO topics require a topic name to be provided.
-The required `.fifo` suffix will be automatically added to the topic name if it is not explicitly provided.
+The required `.fifo` suffix will be automatically generated and added to the topic name if it is not explicitly provided.

 ## Subscriptions